Cavaliers–Warriors rivalry: 2014–15 season: Warriors win first NBA title in 40 years

 With LeBron James returning to the Cavaliers as a free agent in 2014, the team was favored to make it to the NBA Finals.
 The team started off the season poorly, with Love struggling in his new role and SG Dion Waiters unable to handle being relegated to a secondary role.
-The Cavaliers started off the season with a dismal record of 19–20.
+The Cavaliers started off the season with a record of 19–20.
 James missed two weeks in January (which was his longest absence at the time) with back and knee injuries.
 Later that month, the Cavaliers traded away Waiters to the Oklahoma City Thunder in a three-team deal with the New York Knicks.
 They acquired three-point specialist J. R. Smith and defensive asset Iman Shumpert.
 The team also acquired center and rim protector Timofey Mozgov in a separate trade.
 These players were critical for the team's return to the top of the Eastern Conference.

 Stephen Curry (pictured) of the Warriors won his first Most Valuable Player Award in 2015.

 The Warriors started off the season 21–2, with a 16-game winning streak, which made them the early title favorites.
 Stephen Curry immediately became a Most Valuable Player candidate.
 Curry was improving off of last year's All-Star season.
 Klay Thompson became one of the best shooting guards, three-point shooters, and two-way players in the league.
 Draymond Green averaged about 12 points, 8 rebounds, and 4 assists per game.
 Rookie head coach Steve Kerr was a candidate for Coach of the Year.

 The two teams split their head-to-head meetings that season, each winning on its home court.